 You might know that Costa Rica is a country where you can see all sorts of ecosystems,a ton of national parks, lots of different animal species, and beautiful black and white sanded beaches.
 The best part is that in some places you can see it all at once.
-Manuel Antonio National Park is one of those places plus it is surrounded by lots of restaurants, luxury hotels, spas, and great nightlife.
+Manuel Antonio National Park is one of those places, plus it is surrounded by lots of restaurants, luxury hotels, spas, and great nightlife.
 Here are my 8 best things to do in Manuel Antonio, Costa Rica.

 To visit this area and get to know it you will need a lot more than just a short day visit.
 I recommend a stay of at least 2 nights in the town of Quepos.
 Here is where you will find most of the hotels and restaurants.
 Plus this town is really close to the Manuel Antonio National Park.

 1. Flying through the forest’s canopy in zip lines